12 Angry Viewers

-12 Angry Viewers is a daily half-hour television show in the United States on MTV.
-In it, a public jury judged music videos.
-It ran from 1997 to 1998.
-The title is a play of title of the movies 12 Angry Men and the 1997 TV remake, which aired a month before, that covers a jury deliberation.
-Winning videos were then shown more often on MTV.
-Its first host was Jancee Dunn, with Ananda Lewis replacing her later on.
+12 Angry Viewers is an American daily half-hour television show that aired on MTV from 1997 to 1998.
+In it, a public jury judges music videos.
+The title is a play on the title of the 1957 jury-deliberation film 12 Angry Men and its 1997 TV remake, which aired a month before this show's premiere.
+The show's first host was Jancee Dunn, with Ananda Lewis replacing her later on.

 Premise

 The "12 Angry Viewers" were selected from 18 to 24-year-old MTV viewers who auditioned at MTV's studios in New York City.
 Through the course of a week they would watch several "brand new" videos and select a finalist at the end of each episode.
 On Friday a winner was selected from among the four finalists and put into "heavy rotation" on the network.
 In actuality the 12 viewers filmed five episodes over the course of one day, after being selected from a group of walk-in auditioners who did a "test viewing" in an observed room.
 Some auditions were held on campuses or locations for special events such as spring break.
 The format of the show was tweaked for several events, such as 12 Angry Spring Breakers, in which the hottest male/female video star was selected, and 12 Angry VJs, which aired during 1998's Wanna Be a VJ and featured 12 former VJs.
 The show's final episodes were taped in Seaside Heights, New Jersey as part of MTV's Summer Share.

 There were also shows in which the viewer decided which video would get "banned" from being played on MTV.
-The first recipient of this honor would go to Gina G's 1996 single "Ooh Aah...
+The first video so chosen was Gina G's 1996 video "Ooh Aah...
 Just a Little Bit" in 1998.
-However, this video was only played on select shows such as The Grind and never saw a lot of rotation on the channel.
+However, this video had only been played on select shows such as The Grind and never saw a lot of rotation on the channel.